Amazon surprised me by delivering my new Raddy RF75A 5 days early. I already knew it was small, but the size is still remarkable.

 The manual had one significant error on the topic of accessing station presets.
 It says: “7.8 Press [MODE] to pick up the station.
 When [PRESET **] is displayed press [the up and down arrows] to select the station number.”
 The button to press to access presets is the [MEMO/SET] button.
 I found out the right combination by looking at the functionally similar HRD-701 manual.
 I sent an email to their support address.

-There are two errors on the radio itself.
-The first is on the display where a signal level is shown as a bar graph; it’s labeled “LEVER.”
+There are two typos on the radio itself.
+The first is on the display where a signal level is shown as a bar graph; it’s labeled “LEVER” (should be “LEVEL”).
 The second is the button labeled [BAND / MOD] should be [BAND/MODE] as it is referred to in the manual.

-I experienced lock-ups on my computer accessing the audio files on the radio.
+I experienced lock-ups on my computer accessing the audio files on the radio with Windows Media Player.
 It worked, and then it didn’t.
-I had to unplug the USB cable, turn the radio off and back on, and then replug the cable.
+I had to unplug the USB cable, turn the radio off and back on, and then re-plug the cable.

 Room to improve

 Certainly the ability to initiate recordings on the radio itself would be a plus, as well as the ability to tune the radio while it is recording.
 After using the Record feature a few times, a rather serious design flaw came to light, identifying the recordings.
 A common use case would to be a listening session where I record something interesting.
 The source of the signal might not be self-evident, but some research with station schedules could figure out the station and I could log it.
 There’s nothing to link the log entry to the recording.
 It’s not linked by time because every recording has the same timestamp.
 The files are just numbered sequentially.
-When the recording is made, nothing on the radio or in the app tells you the file number being recorded that could be entered in the log.
+When the recording is made, nothing on the radio or in the app tells you the file number for the log.
 A good solution would be for the timestamp on the file directory to be the time from the radio (or the date and time from the phone!), and an even better solution would be to do what SDR# does, put the frequency and time in the file name.
+It should be simple for the APP to display the file name when you finish the recording.
 The way it works now is a real pain.
-The workaround is to use the app immediately after recording to scroll through the files until the last one is reached, and then record the filename displayed there in the log.
+The workaround is to use the app immediately after recording to play MP3 files; the radio will show you the number of files, and the last one will be the one just recorded.
+Key in that number to play the file and then the filename is displayed there in the app.

 Another plus would be a user-replaceable battery.
-Of course all around improvement in reception performance and better selectivity on FM would be a plus, but this is a tiny radio.
+All around improvement in reception performance and better selectivity on FM would be a plus, but this is a tiny radio.

 One particularly annoying design issue was also found on the HRD-701.
 This radio has what would be called VF/VM mode on other radios like the Tecsun PL-330 or the XHDATA D-109.
 The mode determines whether the tuning control advances through frequencies (VF) or memory presets (VM).
 The problem here is that the radio automatically switches from VM mode back to VF if no key is pressed within 5 seconds.
-That makes it difficult to go through the presets, listening to each one for a bit (longer than 5 seconds).
-The 5-second timer also applies to display illumination which cannot be set to stay on.
+That makes it difficult to go through the presets, listening to each one for a bit.
+The 5-second timer also applies to display illumination which cannot be set to stay always on.

 Conclusion

 Like Todd Erbert, I give this radio a “maybe” rating.
 It’s certainly fun, and the ability to tune with the app is very cool.
-It supports recording, and it covers VHF territory that none of my other radios cover.
+It supports recording, and it covers VHF territory that none of my other radios do.
 The small size makes it ideal to carry along.
-After writing the review and making my first video of the radio, I realized that I could make videos of the radio without any hands in the way, controlling it all from the app.
+After writing the review and making my first video of the radio, I realized that I could make videos of the radio without any hands in view, controlling it all from the app.

 I moved the radio into my “upstairs” category, a rather elite group of radios that I might want to pick up on the spur of the moment, in contrast to the larger collection that includes some serious radios downstairs where the MLA-30+ terminates.
-The RF75A joins the Tecsun PL-330 and the XHDATA D-109 and D-219.
+The RF75A joins the Tecsun PL-330 / PL-880, and the XHDATA D-109 / D-219.

 I’m going to see if this radio grows on me.
-I’m considering it replacing my Degen DE15 as the “car radio.”
-Weather band is the advantage the Raddy has the over the Degen for mobile — that plus direct frequency entry via the app, USB and a record function.
+I’m considering it to replace my Degen DE15 as the “car radio.”
+Weather band is the advantage the Raddy has the over the Degen for mobile use — that plus direct frequency entry via the app, MP3 and a record function.
+[Update: I didn’t change my car radio.]

 PS: This question reminds me of an article I wrote years ago about two Windows tablet computers.
 One was bigger and more powerful and the other more compact but less powerful.
 I couldn’t decide which I liked better.
 Now that question is resolved in favor of the larger Microsoft Surface, with the other one totally neglected.
 We’ll see how much use the smaller RF75A gets a year from now; however, as far as the HanRongDa HRD-701 is concerned, I can’t think of any further use for it.